anhthuSebela/SteveRun.github.io/README.md

 insert github's link

 ## The Developer Team
-- Lily Jiang, a first-year at Olin College that use Valorant to destress herself.
+- Lily Jiang, a first-year at Olin College that plays Valorant to destress herself.
 - Anh Thu Le, a second-year at Babson College that enjoy learning about podiatry.
 - Brooklyn Wakefield, a first-year at Olin College with mic drop humor.